NAlexH2/phonebill-android-project/README.md

 # How long did this take/How much time did you have?
-We were provided 2 weeks to complete the project, in which I spent about 30 hours creating it from the ground up and utilizing some code from the previous projects.
+I was provided 2 weeks to complete the project, in which I spent about 30 hours creating it from the ground up and utilizing some code from the previous projects.

 # What challenges did you face in this project?